 Are There Any Side Effects?

-Although apples are very good for you and your baby during pregnancy, you must consume them in moderation.
-Excessive consumption of apples can lead to certain problems during pregnancy.
+Although apples are very good for you and your baby during pregnancy, you must consume them in moderation as excessive consumption of apples can lead to certain problems such as constipation, acidity, etc.